Boria138/Theom/docs/theom.md

 - The `--duration` option or `-d` in short will tell the osd to show the window for the specified amount of time.
 The value will be in seconds.
 Example: `tosd-client "" slider 50 -d 2`
 - The `--size` option or `-s` in short will be the size of the window. `1.0` is the default size.
 Use example: `tosd-client "" slider 50 -d 2 -s 0.5`
 - The `--position` option or `-p` in short will tell the osd to position the window to a specific place.
 There are 8 positions where you can position the window. `TL` for top left posiition, `T` for top, `TR` for top right, `L` for left, `C` for center, `R` for right, `BL` for bottom left, `B` for bottom,`BR` for bottom right.
 Use example: `tosd-client "" slider 50 -d 2 -s 0.5 -p TR`
-- The `--reuse-window` option or `-r` in short will reuse the previous window to save memory and improve performance.
-Using it is recommended because without using it, you will encounter many issues which will involve around the `tosd-server` crashing on overload.
-Usage example: `tosd-client "" slider 50 -d 2 -s 0.5 -p TR -r`
+- The `--dont-reuse-window` option or `-x` in short will tell the server to not reuse the previous window.
+Using it is not recommended because by using it, you may encounter many issues if the server is requested and overloaded with too much requests.
+Usage example: `tosd-client "" slider 50 -d 2 -s 0.5 -p TR -x`

 ### Optioons (styling)